-Founder, PR and Communications Director
+Founder and Communications Director

 I am a small business owner with a strong work ethic (perhaps just like you).

 I founded Bellingham PR & Communications (formerly PR Consulting) in 2009 as a way to serve local businesses that operated in clear, transparent ways, just like we do.

 My primary duties for BPRC include leading and supporting our team, consulting and assisting clients with corporate communications, developing messaging (voice, tone, feel) for a variety of uses, strategizing PR and communications initiatives, coordinating recruitment advertising campaigns, and providing direction related to branding.
 I also coach our clients to try new things and keep pushing forward with purpose.

 When I’m not working on projects for BPRC clients, you’ll find me on a trail in Bellingham, spending time with family and friends, taking a yoga class, or traveling around our beautiful state.